datavillage-me/dv-documentation/docs/algorithm-development/mount.md

-# Mount a collaborator
+# Mount Collaborators

 - Mounting a collaborator is the first step to read or write data.
-- It fetch the data of the providers.
+- It fetches the data of the providers.
 - It creates the output schema of the consumers.

 ## Mount provider